Last updated on November 7th, 2023 at 01:13 pm

 With tourism the olive industry fell into decline as people had their own work to do, the cost of labor increased sharply, and mechanization meant that the old olive press was no longer economical to use.

 Now the estate has been broken up and developed.

-There is still a service in the chapel once a year, on 27th December, often with more than one priest, and there are drinks and snacks for priest(s), choir and congregation afterwards in the old traditional way.
+There is still a service in the chapel once a year, on 27th December, often with more than one priest, and there are drinks and snacks for the priest(s), choir and congregation afterward in the old traditional way.

-200 (at least) more photos to follow soon..! in section “Gallery” and in page “Benitses of 1950”, with the old fishing boats “Agia Triada” and “Agios Dimitrios”, their following smaller boats with the lamps, many beautifull Benitses lanscapes, pictures from that era`s economic activities such as beekeeping.
+200 (at least) more photos to follow soon..! in section “Gallery” and in page “Benitses of 1950”, with the old fishing boats “Agia Triada” and “Agios Dimitrios”, their following smaller boats with the lamps, many beautiful Benitses landscapes, pictures from that era’s economic activities such as beekeeping.